fmmendo/fmmendo.github.io/_posts/2020-05-19-build-2020-highlights.md

 # Azure Static Web Apps

 This was really cool to watch.
 It lets you deploy full stack web apps from a GitHub repo to Azure.
 These can be build by frameworks like Angular, React or View, or site generators like Gatsby.
+You can also optionally have a backend powered by Azure Functions.
 You set it up pointing to your repo and it automatically configures a GitHub Actions workflow.
 [Read more.](https://docs.microsoft.com/en-us/azure/static-web-apps/overview)

 # WinUI 3